-There are five fundamental sessions we recommend you complete in beginners, they cover the following fundamental movements plus how to scale and progression variations;
+There are four sessions we recommend you complete in beginners, they cover the following fundamental movements plus how to scale and progression variations;

 Completing these allows our coaches to see how you move and give you coaching points to correct bad form and move on to the group sessions.
 Each session will reflect a group session so there will be no surprises when joining the main group.
 Each session will include tempo work, balance, postural awareness, motor control, mobility and range of motion

 Other movements you may learn in these sessions include the following;

 Low Skill - Row, Air Bike, Kettle Bell Swings, Box Jumps, Wall Balls, Burpees, Skipping, Lunge, Push Ups, Ring Rows, Dips, Ab Mats, Run, Box Pushes, Sled pulls, farmer carries, KB SDHP, Hip Extensions, Step Ups, Air Squats

 Medium Skill - Pull ups, Toes to bar, DB Snatch, Med Ball Clean, Thruster, Dumbbell Clean and Jerk